Arthur B. Krim: Democratic Party

 Krim became an influential Democrat, head of the Democratic Party Financing Committee and advised Presidents John F. Kennedy, Lyndon B. Johnson and Jimmy Carter.

 Personal life

 He was married to Mathilde Krim.
-He died in New York City in 1994, aged 84.
+He died in New York City in 1994 at aged 84.

 Upon Nelson Mandela's release and subsequent freedom tour in 1990, Krim hosted a $1,000 per person cocktail party at his East Side townhouse where attendees hoped to greet the newly freed Mandela.